You may wish to see an introductory page to this section first.

 Latin castellum meant a small castrum (fortified camp) situated on a hill and it stated the military purpose of this small town which stood on a rock with a commanding view.
 Because of its easily defensible position the site was populated well before the Roman conquest of Numidia in 46 BC.

 The Carthaginians founded a number of towns along the coast and only a few inland, e.g. Cirta (Constantine).
-Although the first inhabitants of Castellum Tidditanorum might not have been Carthaginians they adopted the Punic alphabet and some of the deities which were worshipped at Carthage.
+Although the first inhabitants of Castellum Tidditanorum might not have been Carthaginians they adopted the Punic alphabet and some of the deities who were worshipped at Carthage.
 The oldest tombs of a small necropolis outside the city gate are circular bazinas, typical Numidian tombs, in the middle of which one or two coffers were placed.
 A sort of very large Christian bazina can be seen at Tipasa.

 (left) Northern Gate (the upper part was reconstructed); (right) door socket

 Similar to a medieval castle, Castellum Tidditanorum had only one major entrance and also its urban layout was similar to that of a small medieval fortified town, both because of the morphology of the ground and of military reasons.
 Notwithstanding these constraints its citizens did their best to turn the old village into a proper Roman town.